ManimCommunity/manim/docs/source/installation/plugins.rst

 Plugins are features that extend Manim's core functionality.
-Since Manim is extensible and not everything belongs in its core, we'll go over how to install, use, and create your plugins.
+Since Manim is extensible and not everything belongs in its core, we'll go over how to install, use, and create your own plugins.

 .. note::